syncfusion-content/maui-docs/MAUI/DataGrid/Summaries.md

 ### Displaying template for a column

-The template for a Caption summary column can be set by using `DataGridSummaryColumn.Template` to customize it based on requirement.
+The template for a caption summary column can be customized by using the `DataGridSummaryColumn.Template` property.
+This allows you to define a custom template according to your requirements.

-Refer the below code example in which a label is loaded in the template of caption summary column.
+Here's an example code snippet that demonstrates how to load a label in the template of a caption summary column:

 {% tabs %}
 {% highlight xaml%}